 Image credit: digsdigs.com

 Buy a curtain to separate your work area from your living room or room.
-Make sure that the color of the curtain complements the color of the room.
+Make sure that the color of the curtain complements the color of the room; use a velvet fabric if necessary.
 The fabric wall should be the width of the office space.

 Paint the office with bright colors and go for small desks and chairs to save space.
 Choose carpet flooring for a more customized look, and hang lighting to illuminate the corner.